MaxHalford/sorobn/README.md

 ### 🔢 Support for continuous variables

 Bayesian networks that handle both discrete and continuous are said to be *hybrid*.
 There are two approaches to deal with continuous variables.
 The first approach is to use [parametric distributions](https://www.wikiwand.com/en/Parametric_statistics) within nodes that pertain to a continuous variable.
-This has two disavantages.
-First of all, it is complex because there are different cases to handle: a discrete variable conditioned by a continuous one, a continuous variable conditioned by a discrete one, or combinations of the former with the latter.
+This has two disadvantages.
+First, it is complex because there are different cases to handle: a discrete variable conditioned by a continuous one, a continuous variable conditioned by a discrete one, or combinations of the former with the latter.
 Secondly, such an approach requires having to pick a parametric distribution for each variable.
 Although there are methods to automate this choice for you, they are expensive and are far from being foolproof.

-The second approach is to simply discretise the continuous variables.
+The second approach is to simply discretize the continuous variables.
 Although this might seem naive, it is generally a good enough approach and definitely makes things simpler implementation-wise.
 There are many ways to go about discretising a continuous attribute.
 For instance, you can apply a [quantile-based discretization function](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.qcut.html).
-You could also round each number to it's closest integer.
+You could also round each number to its closest integer.
 In some cases you might be able to apply a manual rule.
 For instance, you can convert a numeric temperature to "cold", "mild", and "hot".

 To summarize, we prefer to give the user the flexibility to discretize the variables by herself.
-Indeed, most of the time the best procedure depends on the problem at hand and cannot be automated adequatly.
+Indeed, most of the time the best procedure depends on the problem at hand and cannot be automated adequately.

 ## Toy networks